Fair Warning Excerpt

 I sat back down.

 “We know who you are,” Mattson said.
 “You think we would come out here without knowing who we’re dealing with?
-You’re the Velvet Coffin guy and just for the record, I worked with Ashton Fletcher.
-He was a friend and what happened to him and with him was bullshit.”
+You’re the Velvet Coffin guy, and just for the record, I worked with Rodney Fletcher.
+He was a friend and what happened to him was bullshit.”

 There it was.
-The cause of the enmity that was dripping off of Mattson like sap off a maple.
+The cause of the enmity that was dripping off Mattson like sap off a tree.

 “Velvet Coffin closed down four years ago,” I said.
-“Mostly because of the Fletcher story – which was one-hundred percent accurate.
+“Mostly because of the Fletcher story—which was one hundred percent accurate.
 There was no way of knowing he would do what he did.
-And, anyway, I work some place else now and write consumer protection stories.
+Anyway, I work someplace else now and write consumer-protection stories.
 I’m not on the cop shop.”